yethikrishna/yeti-suna-ai/docs/SELF-HOSTING.md

-# Suna Self-Hosting Guide
+# Texo AI Self-Hosting Guide

-This guide provides detailed instructions for setting up and hosting your own instance of Suna, an open-source generalist AI agent.
+This guide provides detailed instructions for setting up and hosting your own instance of Texo AI, an open-source generalist AI agent.

 ## Table of Contents